If you cannot find the answers to your questions, please feel free to contact us at 814-393-2352.

 Q. Is specialty housing available in the residence halls?

 A. Yes.
 Givan Hall is an all-female hall and Ballentine Hall houses all males.
 Wilkinson and Nair halls are co-educational buildings by wing.
 The suites are co-educational by room.
+Reinhard Villages can have co-ed apartments, but must speak with the staff first to find out details.

 Q. When will I find out about my roommate?